 Applications are to be considered on the benefit of projects to the their neighbourhoods, and the City, through the following categories:

 - Alignment with Council priorities and the program’s focus areas

 - Applicants who meet the above criteria and have not previously received grant funds will be given priority

 - Applicants will typically be limited to one Neighbourhood Grant per twelve-month period.

-- Applications will be reviewed by the Neighbourhood Development Coordinators who will vet the applications through applicable City staff, depending on the nature of the grant application.
+- Applications will be reviewed by the Community Development Coordinators who will vet the applications through applicable City staff, depending on the nature of the grant application.

-- The Neighbourhood Development Coordinators will evaluate the applications based on the program criteria and will forward their recommendations to the Divisional Director of Active Living & Culture for final approval.
+- The Community Development Coordinators will evaluate the applications based on the program criteria and will forward their recommendations to the Divisional Director of Active Living & Culture for final approval.

 - The decision of the Divisional Director of Active Living & Culture will be final.